l0kix2/python-dehydrate/README.rst

 Let me speak from my heart :).
 I will be very glad, if you correct my clumsy english phrases in docs and docstings or even advise more appropriate names for variables in code.

+TODO
+====
+  * Think about giving opportunity to put results in Ordered dict instead of simple dict.
+  * Add functionality for converting all values of some type using handlers on dehydrator class.